Computational Sprinting

 Arun Raghavan, Yixin Luo, Anuj Chandawalla, Marios Papaefthymiou, Kevin P. Pipe, Thomas F. Wenisch and Milo M. K. Martin

-IEEE Micro's "Top Picks of 2012" Issue, To Appear
+IEEE Micro's "Top Picks of 2012" Issue

 - Computational Sprinting on a Hardware/Software Testbed (ASPLOS best paper award)